cpp-baja-sae/datalogging/documentation/data_format.md

 of when that datalog began.
 Each of these folders contains several files.
 The first file, named `0.bin` contains all the data recorded, at full resolution.
 Each successive file (`1.bin`, `2.bin`, etc.) contains the same data at successively lower resolutions.
-The file `info.json` contains information about the datalog, including information such as how long the datalog ran for as well as what sensors were connected at the time.
+The file `format.json` describes how it is formatted, including information such as how long the datalog ran for as well as what sensors were connected at the time.
 Each of the `.bin` files is simply a series of *frames*, one after the other, with no seperation or additional information.